watson-developer-cloud/assistant-toolkit/integrations/extensions/CONTRIBUTING.md

 - Instructions on how to set up starter kit in a README.md document
 - Instructions on how to tailor starter kit for a specific use case/example
-- Appropriate Actions file(s) and OpenAPI spec(s) to allow someone to run the example(s) in their Watson Assistant instance.
+- Appropriate Actions file(s) and OpenAPI spec(s) to allow someone to run the example(s) in their IBM watsonx Assistant instance.
 These JSON files should be properly formatted using a beautification tool.
 - Basic screenshot/gif/video of what the starter kit is showing

 ## Structure